hatan4ik/system-design-hospital-appointments/README.md

 2.  **[docs/01-requirements.md](docs/01-requirements.md)**: Detailed functional and non-functional requirements.
 3.  **[docs/05-core-architecture.md](docs/05-core-architecture.md)**: The core architecture of the system.
 4.  **[docs/06-correctness-concurrency.md](docs/06-correctness-concurrency.md)**: A key interview differentiator, discussing correctness and concurrency.

+## Interview Preparation

+For interview preparation, we recommend the following documents:

-5.  **[interview/01-golden-answer-outline.md](interview/01-golden-answer-outline.md)**: An outline for a golden answer in an interview setting.
+- **[interview/01-golden-answer-outline.md](interview/01-golden-answer-outline.md)**: An outline for a golden answer in an interview setting.
+- **[interview/02-follow-up-questions.md](interview/02-follow-up-questions.md)**: A list of follow-up questions to expect.
+- **[docs/13-interview-playbook.md](docs/13-interview-playbook.md)**: A playbook for the interview.

 ## Documentation